-- a statement saying that the consumer’s complaint is unable to be solved internally;
+- a statement saying that the consumer’s complaint is unable to be solved internally

-- the name and website address of an alternative dispute resolution (ADR) scheme (basically an approved process for the resolution of a dispute outside of court proceedings) which the consumer can use to solve the complaint; and
+- the name and website address of an alternative dispute resolution (ADR) scheme (basically an approved process for the resolution of a dispute outside of court proceedings) which the consumer can use to solve the complaint, and

-- a statement saying whether the business is legally compelled to or, if not, prepared to submit to the ADR scheme.
+- a statement saying whether the business is legally compelled to or, if not, prepared to submit to the ADR scheme

+Bizarrely, this means that a business must give the consumer details of an ADR scheme but the business does not have to agree to use that scheme!
 The ADR Regulations implement an EU Directive.
-As such the ADR Regulations are part of UK law and, therefore, will remain UK law even following exit from the EU unless the UK decides to repeal the ADR Regulations.
+As such the ADR Regulations are part of UK law and, therefore, will remain UK law even further to the UK’s exit from the EU, unless the UK decides to repeal the ADR Regulations.

 Under what is known as the EU ODR Regulation a business must provide a link from its website to the European Online Dispute Resolution platform website.
 This platform is intended to speed up disputes between consumers in one EU member state with a business in another.
 Use of the platform is not compulsory for a business.
-Nevertheless the business is legally obliged to provide the link even if it only trades in the UK and has no intention of seeking to resolve disputes through the platform.
+Nevertheless, the business is legally obliged to provide the link even if it only trades in the UK and has no intention of seeking to resolve disputes through the platform.